TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 newtype Depth = Depth Integer
 ```

-This just tells Haskell that your datatype has only 1 constructor with exacty 1 field which will allow Haskell to apply some optimizations.
+This just tells Haskell that your datatype has only 1 constructor with exactly 1 field which will allow Haskell to apply some optimizations.
 It otherwise behaves just like `data` except for the above mentioned restrictions.

 = Exercise
 #exercise(sub : "JSON")[